23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Recommended places to stay for sightseeing

-For most visitors, the best places to stay in Savannah are within the Historic District.
+For most visitors, our favorite places to stay in Savannah are within the Historic District.
 The neighborhood hosts many of Savannah’s top activities and is the city’s safest area.

 River Street Inn